Skip to Content

 Epoxy Finish for Outdoor Wood Furniture

-Obviously, I learned this lesson the hard way after a $6,000 epoxy table fail.
+Obviously, I learned this lesson the hard way after ruining a $6,000 live edge wood slab outdoor epoxy table.

 epoxy table fail